spring-attic/spring-android-samples/README.md

 ## Overview

 This repository contains sample projects illustrating usage of [Spring for Android].
 Each project requires set up of the [Android SDK], command line tools, [Maven], the [Android Maven Plugin], and Android Maven artifacts such as Spring dependencies.
 This document walks through that setup.
+See [Spring for Android on GitHub] for more information about building from source.

 ## Sample Apps